Science Kits: 6-8th Grade

 North Carolina State Standards

-6.P.1 Understand the properties of waves and the wavelike property of energy in earthquakes, light and sound.
+PS.6.3 Understand the properties of waves and the wavelike property of energy in seismic, electromagnetic (including visible light), and sound waves.

-• 6.P.1.3 Explain the relationship among the rate of vibration, the medium through which vibrations travel, sound and hearing
+• PS.6.3.3 Carry out investigations to conclude the relationship between sound waves (including rate of vibration, the medium through which vibrations travel) and hearing.

 Click Here for Solar System Teacher Resources